0

 Both conditions can have similar feelings and symptoms, but there are three distinct ways to tell them apart.

-The global pandemic has undoubtedly affected all of us, especially when it comes to our mental health.
-If you’ve been feeling a little out of sorts lately or perhaps even concerned about your wellbeing, you’re not alone.
-More people are experiencing ‘lockdown fatigue’ and ‘pandemic brain’, burnout has become a norm, and Google searches for terms such as ‘panic attack’ and ‘anxiety attack’ have hit an all-time high.
-This all signals that managing and improving mental health and psychological wellbeing needs to be a priority.
+If your mental health has been under significant strain recently, or if you’ve been feeling out of sorts and concerned about your wellbeing, you're not alone.
+Many people are experiencing symptoms like burnout, and searches for terms such as 'panic attack' and 'anxiety attack' have reached new heights.
+This suggests that managing and improving mental health and psychological wellbeing is more important than ever.

-This surge has also prompted many people to use the words ‘stressed’ and ‘anxious’ interchangeably, but those terms actually mean different things.
-Understanding the differences between stress and anxiety can be difficult because both conditions can have similar feelings and symptoms.
-Here, psychologist Nancy Sokarno explains the difference between the two - and ways to ease the symptoms of each.
+In light of this, many people are using the words 'stressed' and 'anxious' interchangeably, although these terms actually refer to different experiences.
+Understanding the differences between stress and anxiety can be challenging because they share similar feelings and symptoms.
+Here, psychologist Nancy Sokarno explains the distinction between the two and offers ways to alleviate the symptoms of each.

 What is stress?